vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 - Type: `string`
 - Default value: `themeColor`

-The tile color will automatically fall back to themeColor if you don’t set it.
+The tile color will automatically fall back to themeColor if you don't set it.

 ## hintComponent